 So, Arykanda is indeed beautiful.

 What exactly is it?
 Located along one of the main north-south routes through the mountains of the area, and in a wider opening of the valley, it is a strategic spot of sorts, with access to some good land and lots of water.
-There is scant evidence of settlement since the Bronze Age, and the name with its -anda ending appears to be Lycian, meaning of the lost Indo-European language that we know to once have been spoken in the area.
+There is scant evidence of any settlement in the Bronze or Early Iron Age, and the name with its -anda ending appears to be Lycian, meaning of the lost Indo-European language that we know to once have been spoken in the area.
 We don't quite understand when Arykanda became a town, though.
 Archaeological evidence would suggest the third century BC, as there is nothing earlier there that looks very urban.
 Considering that urbanism came late to Lycia, this is not too unusual.

 The original settlement at Arykanda appears to have been placed on a series of terraces, artificially-levelled areas made to provide space for buildings in this steep terrain.
 Most importantly, it has an agora, an assembly space with shops, shrines and public buildings, among them a bouleuterion (a council chamber for the body running the city) and several temples.
 This is the most defining feature of a Greek-style city, so its presence arguably makes Arykanda one.
 Other typically Greek features include a small but lovely stadium (possibly of the third century BC), and an extraordinarily fine theatre (maybe of the second or first century BC) - theatres appear to have been very popular/desirable structures for Lycian settlements of that era.
 Additionally, multiple inscriptions indicate that public life in Arykanda operated in Greek at the time.
 All of this indicates that Arykanda gained or created its urban identity during an era when the dominant cultural influence was Hellenisation, the process of Greek cultural habits being adopted by communities in southwestern Anatolia.